Kentucky's Operation Immersion

 Operation Immersion will be held on May 16-19, 2017, at Wendell H. Ford Regional Training Center in Muhlenberg County, Kentucky.
 This event is sponsored by the Department for Behavioral Health, Developmental and Intellectual Disabilities (DBHDID) and the Kentucky National Guard.

 The cost for this all-inclusive event is $65 per participant (a $1,200 value).
-This fee includes: on-site lodging, meals, equipment use, a participant T-shirt and 28.0 CEUs (approval pending).
-The deadline to cancel registration and request a refund is May 4, 2017.
-A charge will be assessed if a refund is given.
+This fee includes on-site lodging, meals, equipment use, a participant T-shirt and 28.0 CEUs (approval pending).

 Please note: Per military regulations, we must collect personal information in order for you to gain security clearance and access onto the military installation.
 This information is for Operation Immersion purposes only (for the registration team and military vetting office), and will remain confidential.
 DBHDID will contact you directly for additional security clarification.
 Please DO NOT contact the Kentucky National Guard or the training site directly.